cornell-zhang/heurigym/routing/README.md

         )
         ...

+Parsers for the input files can be found in [evaluator.cpp](https://drive.google.com/drive/u/2/folders/1Ckqd9Fq-CpqVwAlaSObMmv0Uvqbx3IVf)

 ### Output
-The global routing solution is described in the GCell coordinate system.
-To enhance routability and ensure pin accessibility during the subsequent detailed routing process, we operate under the following assumptions:
+The GR solution is described in the GCell coordinate system.
+To enhance routability and ensure pin accessibility during the subsequent detailed routing process, we enforce following constraints:
 1. Metal 1 (the 0-th layer) is not employed for net routing.
-To reach pins on Metal 1, vias must be utilized to establish connections from Metal 2.
+To reach pins on Metal 1, vias must be utilized to establish connections from higher layers.
 2. Each pin must be connected through at least one of its access points.

 Here is an example of a global routing solution for a net: